 After the structure was demolished, the lot remained empty for a number of years.
 The current house was built seven years later, in 1986.

-At the time, Robert Piest (15) was working part-time at the pharmacy.
+At the time, Piest was working part-time at the pharmacy.

-Later that day, Robert's mother arrived to pick him up.
-However, he told her to wait a little while because he needed to talk to a contractor about a potential job.
+Later that day, Piest's mother arrived to pick him up.
+However, he asked her to wait a little while because he needed to talk to a contractor about a potential job.

-However, Robert never returned that evening.
-Within an hour of leaving the pharmacy, Robert was murdered at Gacy's house on Summerdale Avenue.
+Sadly, he never returned.
+Within an hour of leaving the pharmacy, the teenager was murdered at Gacy's house on Summerdale Avenue.

-It was the disappearance of Robert Piest that ultimately led to Gacy's arrest.
+It was Piest's sudden disappearance that ultimately led to Gacy's arrest.